lenhanpham/Rotbond/README.md

 **Features:**

 - Standard XYZ format
-- Compatible with VMD, Chimera, PyMOL
+- Compatible with VMD, Chimera, PyMOL, Avogadro, Chemcraft
 - Each structure labeled with conformer number
 - Easy for visualization and analysis